Dominique Langevin

-Dominique Langevin ([dɔminik lɑ̃ʒvɛ̃]; born July 24, 1947) is a French researcher in physical chemistry.
+Dominique Langevin ([dɔminik lɑ̃ʒvɛ̃]; born 24 July 1947) is a French researcher in physical chemistry.
 She is research director at the Centre national de la recherche scientifique and leads the liquid interface group in the Laboratory of Solid State Physics at the University of Paris-Sud.
+She was the Life and Physical Sciences Panel chair for the European Space Sciences Committee of the European Science Foundation from 2013-2021.